Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Background and model

 and thus the $Z'$ modification to the observed cross section is given by

 We can immediately see that the new physics contribution can interfere destructively with the SM depending on the relative signs of $\tilde{g}$ and $s-m_{Z'}^2$.\\

-We interpolate the CMD-2 $\sigma(e^+ e^- \to \pi^+\pi^-)$ data~\cite{Aulchenko:2006dxz,CMD-2:2006gxt} and the KLOE $\sigma(e^+e^- \to \pi^+ \pi^- \gamma (\gamma))$ results \cite{KLOE-2:2017fda} to obtain two different curves for the observed $\sigma_{\pi\pi}^{\mathrm{obs}}$.
-These two data sets represent different types of experiments: CMD-2 is an energy scan experiment, while KLOE uses initial-state radiation (ISR) to gather data for a range of energies.
+We interpolate the CMD-2~\cite{Aulchenko:2006dxz,CMD-2:2006gxt} and SND~\cite{Achasov:2006vp} $\sigma(e^+ e^- \to \pi^+\pi^-)$ data and the KLOE~\cite{KLOE-2:2017fda} and BaBar~\cite{BaBar:2009wpw} $\sigma(e^+e^- \to \pi^+ \pi^- (\gamma))$ results to obtain a curve for each of the observed $\sigma_{\pi\pi}^{\mathrm{obs}}$ employed by the $g-2$ theory initiative.
+These data sets represent two different types of experiments: CMD-2 and SND are energy scan experiments, while KLOE and BaBar use initial-state radiation (ISR) to gather data for a range of energies.
 These two experimental approaches have complementary advantages and disadvantages.
 While energy scan experiments have high energy resolution, they operate at fixed center of mass energies and therefore lack data for energy ranges between data points; ISR experiments, on the other hand, have lower resolution due to binning, but yield a continuous measurement of the cross section.
-We employ both data sets to examine how a $Z'$ would affect each type of experiment.
+We examine how a $Z'$ would affect each type of experiment.

-Although the absence of a visible feature similar to a $Z'$ peak in the cross section data may be due to the low experimental resolution in certain energy regimes of these experiments, in our work we will assume that these features may be observed and therefore demand the absence of any unexplained compensating feature in the SM hadronic cross section.
-This may be achieved by an enhancement of the width by taking larger $g_V^{ud}$ and a $Z'$ mass near the $\rho$ resonance mass of 770 MeV.
-For instance, one can take a benchmark point for the CMD-2 data given by
+Although the absence of a visible resonant feature similar to a $Z'$ peak in the cross section data may be due to the low experimental resolution in certain energy regimes of these experiments, in our work we will assume that these features may be observed and therefore demand the absence of any unexplained compensating feature in the SM hadronic cross section.
+One manner in which this may be achieved is by an enhancement of the width by taking larger $g_V^{ud}$ and a $Z'$ mass near the $\rho$ resonance mass of 770 MeV.
+As we will see in Section~\ref{sec:constraints}, the pion mass difference places constraints on the values of $g_V^{ud}$.
+Although a full non-perturbative analysis is in order to determine the precise bounds, an estimate based on the Cottingham method~\cite{Cottingham:1963zz,Donoghue:1996zn,Stamen:2022uqh,Crivellin:2022gfu} leads to allowed values of order $g_{V}^{ud} \lesssim 0.1$.
+We thus find benchmark points which obtain $\Delta a_{\mu}^{\mathrm{HVP}}=1.44\times10^{-9}$ for $m_{Z'} = 0.79$ GeV and $g_V^{ud}=0.1$ of

-We show the resulting $\Delta \sigma_{\pi\pi}^{\mathrm{NP}}$ in Fig \ref{fig:dsigma_CMD} for these benchmark values as well as for a mass of $m_{Z'}=0.83$ GeV.
-Meanwhile, a benchmark point for the KLOE data is